-On Thursday 3 May 2018 there will be elections to elect councillors for Sheffield City Council.
+On Thursday 3 May 2018 there was an election to elect councillors for Sheffield City Council.

-At the same time, Barnsley, Doncaster, Rotherham and Sheffield, known as the Sheffield City Region combined area, will also be voting for a combined authority mayor.
+At the same time, Barnsley, Doncaster, Rotherham and Sheffield, known as the Sheffield City Region combined area, also voted for a combined authority mayor.

 Voting in person

 You will receive a poll card in the post that tells you about the vote, including which polling station you are registered to vote at and the opening hours.

 On the election day you will have the opportunity to vote for your chosen candidate.
 If you need any help with the voting process on the day please ask one of our friendly staff and they will help you as much as possible.